13 Wasteful Products You Can Replace to Save $38K & the Planet!

 It’s recommended to replace your sponge every 2-3 weeks.
 If you’re replacing your sponges every 2.5 weeks (on average) and buying a 3-pack of these sponges, you’re spending approximately $27 every year.

 By using a dish brush in the kitchen, you’re not only saving on disposable sponges, but you’ll even cut down on dish soap when you go for a model with an efficient soap dispenser.
 Plus, brushes are even dishwasher safe! 🙌🏻

 If you get in the habit of using a dish brush, you’ll save 208 sponges and $276 over the next 10 years! 🎉

-If you and your spouse are brewing a cup of coffee with the Keurig every day, that’s 728 K-cups a year or about 45 of these boxes of Starbuck’s K-cups…priced at $11.99 each.
-Psst…that’s $539.55 a year and a huge waste of money. 😳
+If you and your spouse are brewing a cup of coffee with the Keurig every day, that’s 728 K-cups a year, or about 33 of these boxes of Starbucks’ K-cups…priced at $17.99 each.
+Psst…that’s $593.67 a year. 😳

 10. Stay away from new retail and buy secondhand clothing.